 publishing-skills

-Three composable Claude skills for end-to-end long-tail SEO blog publishing on Ghost CMS.
-Validate the topic has real demand, draft and publish through the Admin API, and illustrate the post - each step a small skill the agent can compose, swap, or run alone.
+Three composable Claude skills for end-to-end SEO blog publishing on any platform.
+Validate the topic has real demand, draft and publish through a pluggable adapter (Ghost, WordPress, static-site, or BYO), and illustrate the post - each step a small skill the agent can compose, swap, or run alone.

 The three skills